divs1210/difference-engine/README.md

 # Difference Engine

 Charles Babbage's [Difference Engine](https://en.wikipedia.org/wiki/Difference_engine) for Clojure.

-An alternative to `range`, `infer` returns a lazy sequence of zeroes of the least degree polynomial function inferred from pattern.
+An (arguably more fun)  alternative to `range`, `infer` returns a lazy sequence of zeroes of the least degree polynomial function inferred from the given pattern.

 [Here](http://stackoverflow.com/questions/21503344/implementing-sequence-inference-in-clojure-using-method-of-differences)'s a short history of its evolution.

 ## Leiningen
 `[difference-engine "0.1.0-SNAPSHOT"]`